AsiaDestinations

 If you are staying more than 30 days in Kazakhstan, you need a visa.
 If you need a work visa, that will be up to your company to acquire for you.
 If not, you should go through all the trouble of getting your visa yourself.

-The problem is that it is difficult to get a visa and it doesn’t really make sense to go through the trouble of getting one, in my opinion.
+The problem is that it is difficult to get one, and it doesn’t really make sense to go through the trouble of getting it, in my opinion.

-You can opt to get a 10-year Kazakhstan visa which sounds a lot better than it actually is.
-Because, even though this visa is valid for 10 years, you can still only spend a maximum of 60 consecutive days in the country if you’re there for business and just 30 as a tourist.
+I say that because, even though this visa is valid for 10 years, you can still only spend a maximum of 60 consecutive days in the country if you’re there for business and just 30 as a tourist.
+So, basically the same thing as the visa-free option.

 If you want to spend more days in the country, you will need a residency permit.
-The main requirement here is proving that you have enough money to support yourself (however, the actual amount is not very clear for me).
+The main requirement here is proving that you have enough money to support yourself (however, the actual amount is not very clear).

 You also need to write your autobiography in the local language or Russian, proof that you have a leasing contract in the country and your criminal record.
 There are more things that you have to tick off the box, and I recommend checking this official website for all the details.

-The good thing is that if you go through the trouble of getting the residency permit in Kazakhstan, it will also be valid for 10 years and it will allow you to spend more than 30 days in a row (or more than 90 days in any 6-month period).
+The good thing is that if you go through the trouble of getting the residency permit in Kazakhstan, it will also be valid for 10 years.
+It will allow you to spend more than 30 days in a row without doing visa runs.

 The town of Baykonur and surrounding areas in Kyzylorda Oblast, and the town of Gvardeysk near Almaty are also closed to foreigners.